KCL-BMEIS/OOP/week4B.md

 --

-When using dynamic libraries, the final executable does *not* contain the functionality in the library
+When using dynamic libraries, the final executable *does not contain the functionality* in the library
 - this differs from header-only and static libraries
+- at run-time, the system will need to locate the shared library file and load it into our program

 --

-When deploying your program on other systems, you need to take steps to ensure the required dynamic libraries are also installed and available
+When deploying your program on other systems, you need to take steps to ensure the required shared libraries are also installed and available
 - otherwise the program will fail to run on those systems!